Alloyed/vmtest/wren/opinion.md

 _must_ be at top-1 and the value _must_ be at top, and both values will be removed after they are used.
 None of this is obvious from looking at the call itself, you need to refer to documentation to know that it's happening.
-By contrast, `wrenInsertInList(vm, listIndex, keyIndex, valueIndex)` tells you everything in advance, and doesn't implicitly manipulate anything.
+By contrast, `wrenInsertInList(vm, listSlot, indexSlot, valueSlot)` tells you everything in advance, and doesn't implicitly manipulate anything.

 This makes writing generic helper methods a bit more tricky in wren, though.